liteapi-travel/nodejs-sdk/README.md

 <h3 style="font-weight: 500; display:inline">Booking Retrieval and Cancellation:</h3> Lastly, LiteAPI offers the capability to retrieve and cancel existing bookings.
 This added flexibility is crucial for users who might need to alter their travel plans.
 <br><br>
 All these features make LiteAPI a comprehensive solution for travel app development, offering a plethora of functionalities, from search and booking to management and cancellation.
 Developers can harness these powerful tools to create high-quality, user-friendly travel applications.
 <br><br>
+<br><br>
+<h3 style="font-weight: 500; display:inline">Vouchers:</h3> LiteAPI allows developers to manage and retrieve vouchers, adding an extra layer of value to users by offering discounts or special offers through the app.
+<br><br>
+<h3 style="font-weight: 500; display:inline">Loyalty Program:</h3> LiteAPI integrates a loyalty program that rewards users for their continued patronage, allowing developers to offer a more personalized experience.
+<br><br>

 Don't have an account yet?
 Sign Up [Here](https://dashboard.liteapi.travel/register/).